Two Day Classes:

 Class Limit: 20 Saturday and Sunday Class

-This Course is an introduction to pump operations.
-Building on the Basic theory, the course will introduce firefighters to basic pump operation and maintenance. priming will be explored in depth using classroom theory and practical application.
+This Course is an introduction to truck-to-truck operations. and other alternative was to get water. the course will be explored in depth using classroom theory and practical application.
 Pump problem troubleshooting and preventative Maintenace will be covered.
-Practical will include work with both portable and main fire pump.
+Practical will include work with both portable and main fire pump and arial application

 Equipment Needs: (Structural) PPE/ Eye Protection